Scolding your child to discipline him? Parents, know your limits

 - Wake up your child calmly.

-- Help her do her chores in a composed way.
+- Help him do chores in a composed way.

 - Talk to him lovingly.

-- Never scold while they're having their food.
+- Never scold your child while he is having food.

-- Avoid scolding when they go to bed.
+- Avoid scolding when your child is going to bed.

 - Stop using harsh words.